jeffleon/comic-ract-app/README.md

 ### `Heroku`

-first of all you have to do a little deployment in heroku to solve CORS problems create a account in Heroku and follow the steps below
+First of all you have to do a little deployment in heroku to solve CORS problems create a account in Heroku and follow the steps below

 ```shell
 git clone https://github.com/Rob--W/cors-anywhere.git